1980DIGITAL/1980DIGITAL/README.md

 - 👋 Hi, I’m  Ja DIGITAL..
 - 👀 I’m interested in ..
-Blockchain technology and AI
+Blockchain technology and A.I
 - 🌱 I’m currently learning, blockchain.
 - 💞️ I’m looking to collaborate on ideas and projects.
 - 📫 How to reach me ...github, twitter, IG